 One of the bedrocks of America is, at least in theory, the right of political and social freedom.
 This idea, that American citizens have unalienable rights, revolutionized the American experience, bringing millions of immigrants from all over the world to participate in opportunities that were previously unavailable.
-Unfortunately, even today, many Americans and Colorado residents have their basic civil rights infringed upon.
+Unfortunately, even today, many Americans and Colorado residents have their basic constitutional rights infringed upon.

-Understanding civil rights in Colorado
+Understanding constitutional rights in Colorado

 Elements of a civil rights case

-You may have a civil rights case when another individual has discriminated against you in a protected setting, such as in an education setting, housing setting, or employment setting.
+You may have a case when another individual has discriminated against you in a protected setting, such as in an education setting, housing setting, or employment setting.
 For instance, if an employer has made a hiring/firing or employment decision based on the above-mentioned protections, you may certainly have a discrimination case.

 Furthermore, civil rights abuses can occur in the following ways: